Orell Füssli: From Froschauer Druckerei (1519) to "Orell, Gessner, Füssli & Cie." (1770)

 At the beginning of the 16th century, the Imperial free city of Zürich became increasingly important as a location holding the Federal Diet of Switzerland.
-After the position of the Leutpriestertum (people's priest) of the Grossmünster at Zürich became vacant in late 1518, the canons of the foundation in charge of the Grossmünster elected Ulrich Zwingli to become the stipendiary priest and on 27 December 1519 he moved permanently to Zürich from where he subsequently initiated the Swiss Reformation.
+After the position of the Leutpriestertum (people's priest) of the Grossmünster at Zürich became vacant in late 1518, the canons of the foundation in charge of the Grossmünster elected Ulrich Zwingli to become the stipendiary priest, and on 27 December 1519, he moved permanently to Zürich, from where he subsequently initiated the Swiss Reformation.

 Around the same time, book printer Christoph Froschauer relocated from Altötting in Bavaria to Zürich to be granted the rights of citizen of Zürich in 1519.
 The city commissioned him with the task of setting up a printing press along with further assignments that would result in the establishment and expansion of the printers.
-Froschauersche Druckerei received the status of a state printer and ultimately published the works of Erasmus von Rotterdam, Martin Luther and Zwingli.
-Subsequently, Froschauer Druckerei expanded its product range to include historical, medical and scientific writings.
+Froschauersche Druckerei received the status of a state printer and ultimately published the works of Erasmus von Rotterdam, Martin Luther, and Zwingli.
+Subsequently, Froschauer Druckerei expanded its product range to include historical, medical, and scientific writings.

-From 1530 to 1585, the Druckerei emerged as one of the most prominent publishers in the German-speaking field and in the years to follow, the business would change owners within the Zürich wealthy elite.
-Among the families involved were Escher, Wolf, Bodmer, Heidegger and Rahn with the Druckerei also changing its name after being acquired by one family from another.
+From 1530 to 1585, the Druckerei emerged as one of the most prominent publishers in the German-speaking field, and in the years to follow, the business would change owners within the Zürich wealthy elite.
+Among the families involved were Escher, Wolf, Bodmer, Heidegger, and Rahn, with the Druckerei also changing its name after being acquired by one family from another.

-In consequence of the progress of Counter-Reformation in Germany, the Druckerei was to scale down its product range to offer mainly theological writings and Sittenmandate.
-It is not until 1744, as the Zürich Ratsherr Johann Rudolf Füssli joined the company as a partner and shifted the focus to the areas of theology, natural sciences, history and arts.
-In 1766, he becomes the sole owner of the business which from then on is referred to as "Füssli & Cie.".
+In consequence of the progress of the Counter-Reformation in Germany, the Druckerei was to scale down its product range to offer mainly theological writings and Sittenmandate.
+It was not until 1744, when the Zürich Ratsherr Johann Rudolf Füssli joined the company as a partner and shifted the focus to the areas of theology, natural sciences, history, and arts.
+In 1766, he becomes the sole owner of the business, which from then on is referred to as "Füssli & Cie."

 Hans Conrad von Orelli and his uncle Johann Jakob Bodmer run "Orell & Cie.", a publishing house with a Druckerei.
-The Gessner family who also operated a Druckerei since 1670 and later a bookshop joined "Orell & Cie." in 1761.
+The Gessner family, who also operated a Druckerei since 1670 and later a bookshop, joined "Orell & Cie." in 1761.
 Consequently, the business was renamed to "Orell, Gessner & Cie."

-In 1770, both businesses - "Füssli & Cie." and "Orell, Gessner & Cie." - merged to become "Orell, Gessner, Füssli & Cie."
+In 1770, the two businesses—"Füssli & Cie." and "Orell, Gessner & Cie."—merged to form "Orell, Gessner, Füssli & Cie."

-In 1780 the company expanded its product range by entering into the newspaper business with the publication of the "Zürcher Zeitung" that was to become "Neue Zürcher Zeitung" in 1821.

-Almost 90 years upon expansion, the newspaper business was spun off in form of a separate Aktiengesellschaft in 1868.
+In 1780 the company expanded its product range by entering into the newspaper business with the publication of the Zürcher Zeitung, which was to become Neue Zürcher Zeitung in 1821.
+Almost 90 years after its expansion, the newspaper business spun off as a separate Aktiengesellschaft in 1868.

 At the end of the 18th century, it was notable for its bookshop in Zürich.
-It specialized in disseminating literature of the French Enlightenment by means of written orders through the publishing house Société typographique de Neuchâtel (STN), which was known to print banned books.
+It specialised in disseminating literature of the French Enlightenment by means of written orders through the publishing house Société typographique de Neuchâtel (STN), which was known to print banned books.

 From 1793 to 1794, Orell Füssli published Marianne Ehrmann's Die Einsiedlerinn aus den Alpen, the first magazine published by a woman in Switzerland.